Jalalabad State University: About JASU

-Approximately 10,000 students study at JASU, and there are more than 700 teachers, including 100 doctors of science and professors, as well as 216 candidates of science and docents.
-Approximately 3000 students from countries such as India, Iran, Israel, Kazakhstan, Nepal, Pakistan, Palestine, Syria, Turkey, Turkmenistan, the United States, and Uzbekistan also study at the university.
+Approximately 10,000 students study at JASU.
+There are more than 700 teachers, including 100 doctors of science and professors, as well as 216 candidates of science and docents.
+Approximately 3000 students from countries including India, Iran, Israel, Kazakhstan, Nepal, Pakistan, Palestine, Syria, Turkey, Turkmenistan, the United States, and Uzbekistan study at the university.
 The university produces specialists with high quality education in 54 fields and a secondary professional education in 12 fields.
-The medical faculty of Jalal-Abad State University named after B.Osmonov is affiliated with the Ministry of Health and Science Education.
-Jalal-Abad State University named after B.Osmonov Medical Faculty was opened by the president of Kyrgyz Republic on April 2, 1993 as a state educational institution designed to provide training for specialists with basic and complete higher education in such areas as electronics, energy, construction, medicine, education, and also specialists for the agro-industrial complex.
+The medical faculty of Jalal-Abad State University is affiliated with the Ministry of Health and Science Education.
+It was opened by the president of Kyrgyzstan on April 2, 1993, as a state educational institution designed to provide training for specialists with basic and complete higher education in areas such as electronics, energy, construction, medicine, education and also specialists for the agro-industrial complex.